2016/2017 SECURED ASSESSMENT ROLL

 CARSON CITY, NEVADA

 DAVID A. DAWLEY, ASSESSOR

 The 2016/17 Secured Tax Roll is available for your review pursuant to NRS 361.300 (3) (b).

 The Tax Roll Listing may be viewed at the Carson City Public Library or at the

 Carson City Assessors Office.

-Nevada Revised Statute (NRS) 361.300 requires a list of all taxpayers’ secured property and their total valuation, to be published in a local newspaper before January 1st of each year.
-In addition, an assessment notice was recently mailed to each property owner comparing values with those of the 2014/2015 tax year.
+Nevada Revised Statute (NRS) 361.300 requires a list of all taxpayers’ secured property and their total valuation be made available at the Assessor’s Office in Carson City, or on the Carson City Assessor’s Office website at www.carson.org/assessor before January 1st of each year.
+In addition, an assessment notice was recently mailed to each property owner comparing values with those of the 2015/16 tax year.

 The valuation of unsecured property, e.g., mobile homes, aircraft, commercial personal property, etc., is developed throughout the year and, therefore, does not appear here.
 The Nevada Department of Taxation does the billing, collection and distribution of all taxes for inter-county properties that do not appear here.

 2013-14 Secured Assessment Roll

 2012-13 Secured Assessment Roll